Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-05.md

 - https://medium.com/@chunchuanlin/android-vs-ios-compare-20-ui-components-patterns-part-1-ad33c2418b45

 Take a quick look at the article above.
 Discuss the differences with a partner.
 Ideally, pair Android and iOS users.
+Use your mobile device to help answer the questions.

 Answer these questions: